-You’ve probably never heard of PANDAS, because many people who have it will never get a proper diagnosis, let alone treatment.
+You’ve probably never heard of PANS/PANDAS, because many people who have it will never get a proper diagnosis, let alone treatment.
 Unfortunately, as many as 1 in 200 people are affected.
 Left untreated, patients may tragically be relegated to psych wards, years of drugs that don’t work, multiple misdiagnoses, and unimaginable suffering.
 But it doesn’t have to be that way.
 With recognition and proper treatment, the condition is completely, or almost completely, curable.

 PANDAS stands for Pediatric Autoimmune Neuropsychiatric Disoders Associated with Streptococcus.
 (Yes, it’s a mouthful!)
-Basically, PANDAS is an autoimmune reaction triggered by a strep infection where the body’s immune system attacks the brain’s dopamine receptors, especially in a part called the Basal Ganglia, instead of the infection, resulting in all kinds of horrible symptoms.
+Basically, PANDAS is an autoimmune reaction triggered by a strep infection where the body’s immune system attacks the brain’s dopamine receptors, especially in a part called the Basal Ganglia, instead of the infection.

-PANS (Pediatric Acute-onset Neuropsychiatric Syndrome) is a newer term used to describe the same autoimmune mechanism, but it includes cases triggered by other infections and viruses besides strep.
+PANS (Pediatric Autoimmune Neuropsychiatric Syndrome) is a newer term used to describe the same autoimmune mechanism, but it includes cases triggered by environmental factors and other infections and viruses besides strep.
 PANDAS is considered a subset of PANS.

-The main feature in both PANDAS/PANS is a sudden onset of Obsessive Compulsive Disorder, anxiety, movement problems, or a restricted food intake.
-Often, there was a known infection before the acute onset, but sometimes, the trigger is not known (like in my case).
-But it is clear that one day, the kid with PANDAS or PANS has suddenly become a different person.
+The main feature in both PANS/PANDAS is a sudden onset of Obsessive Compulsive Disorder, anxiety, movement problems, or a restricted food intake.
+Often, there is a known infection before it begins, but sometimes, the trigger is not known (like in my case).
+But it is clear that one day, the individual with PANDAS or PANS has suddenly become a different person.

 In addition to OCD and/or a tic disorder, PANDAS/PANS symptoms include:

 - Sleep difficulties (insomnia, hypersomnia, etc.)